avineeth/gyan/Hibernate.md

 5. Simplifies complex join: To fetch data form multiple tables is easy in hibernate framework.
 6. Provides query statistics and database status: Hibernate supports Query cache and provide statistics about query and database status.

+## Relation with JPA
+- JPA (Java Persistence API) is an interface for persistence providers to implement.
+- Hibernate is one such implementation of JPA.
+- You can annotate your classes as much as you would like with JPA annotations, however without an implementation nothing will happen. -- Think of JPA as the guidelines that must be followed or an interface, while Hibernates JPA implementation is code that meets the API as defined by JPA and provides the under the hood functionality.
+- When you use hibernate with JPA you are actually using the Hibernate JPA implementation.
+The benefit of this is that you can swap out hibernates implementation of JPA for another implementation of the JPA specification.
+When you use straight hibernate your locking into the implementation because other ORMs may use different methods/configurations and annotations, therefore you cannot just switch over to another ORM.

 ## Hibernate Architecture